 Thankfully, the hostility between snowboarders and skiers is mostly a thing of the past.
 Skiing has even adopted some of our equipment technology, techniques, tricks and overall vibes.

-The popularity of snowboarding began in the 1960s, peaked in the early 2000s, and (unfortunately) has declined in recent times.
+The popularity of snowboarding began in the 1960s, peaked in the early 2000s, and has unfortunately declined in recent times.

 Not to worry.

-Get out there and head to one of the 13 Best Snowboard Resorts In The World!
+So get out there and head to one of the 13 Best Snowboard Resorts In The World!